 Veterinary Research Scholars Program at Johns Hopkins University

-The Department of Molecular and Comparative Pathobiology is pleased to offer five summer research fellowships for veterinary students sponsored by the Boehringer Ingelheim Veterinary Scholars Program and the NIH.
+The Johns Hopkins University Department of Molecular and Comparative Pathobiology is pleased to offer six Veterinary Scholars Program fellowships for veterinary students.
 This is a paid summer research fellowship for veterinary students who have completed their first or second year of veterinary school.
-Research Scholars will spend 12 weeks doing cutting edge translational research at our world-renowned biomedical research university.
-At the end of their experience, the Scholars will present their research at the National Veterinary Scholars Symposium hosted by University of California San Diego and Western University in conjunction with the national AVMA meeting.
-The deadline for this competitive program is Saturday, February 1st, 2020.
+Research Scholars will spend 12 weeks doing cutting edge translational research with faculty at our world renowned biomedical research university.
+At the end of their experience, the Research Scholars will present their research at the National Veterinary Scholars Symposium hosted by University of Minnesota.

 Available Research Topics

-Eligible host labs are led by proven mentors, and have research interests in infectious disease, cancer biology, innate and adaptive immunity, neurology, cardiology, pathophysiology of stress, genetics, RNA biology, exosome biology, and translational pathology of animal models and animal model development.
-Additional information on possible research directions can be found on our faculty webpages.
-Applicants will be asked to rank 3 possible research concentrations from the list below, and you will be matched with an appropriate mentor.
+Eligible host labs are led by proven mentors, and detailed information on research directions can be found on our webpage (http://mcp.bs.jhmi.edu/people).
+You will be asked to rank 3 research concentrations that interest you from the list below, and you will be matched with a mentor.

 - Infectious disease